Perrinepanisset/Jedha_Project_Kayak/README.md

 ## USAGE

-**1_KAYAK-API_Requests.ipynb
+### 1_KAYAK-API_Requests.ipynb

-Extraction of GPS information for the 35 cities from the API https://nominatim.openstreetmap.org Extraction of weather information for the next 7 days from the API https://api.openweathermap.org
+**Extraction of GPS information for the 35 cities from the API https://nominatim.openstreetmap.org** **Extraction of weather information for the next 7 days from the API https://api.openweathermap.org**
 - OUTPUT FILE : '35 cities - 7 days weatherforecast.csv'

 Input file : features_info.csv
-Output file : dataset_with_labels.csv (not hosted on this repository, you have to create it yourself) Explore_dataset.ipynb
-Automates some computations of basic statistics and plots for each feature in the dataset

-Input file : dataset_with_labels.csv
-Train_models.ipynb
-Trains some multiclass classifiers from different packages (scikit-learn, keras, XGBoost) and compare their performances

-Input file : dataset_with_labels.csv